 Indian banks are working hard to deliver a globally competitive level of service and security, as confirmed in a recent report by the International Monetary Fund.

-The RBI’s focus on better cybersecurity protocols shows the depth of its commitment and willingness to enact system-wide changes.
-In this sense, the rollout of “.bank.in” is certainly a step in the right direction.
+The RBI’s focus on better cybersecurity protocols shows a commitment to enact system-wide changes.

-Unfortunately, the lack of details in the RBI’s announcement leaves many unanswered questions:
+The lack of details in the RBI’s announcement leaves many unanswered questions:

-• What standard will IDRBT use to verify applicants and ensure ongoing eligibility for a “.bank.in” domain?
+- What standard will IDRBT use to verify applicants and ensure ongoing eligibility for a “.bank.in” domain?

-• What monitoring and auditing protocols will IDRBT use?
+- What monitoring and auditing protocols will IDRBT use?
 Continuous monitoring?
 Independent auditors?
 How will they report incidents or breaches to the public?

-• What measures will they use to protect against phishing and spoofing?
-Are DNSSEC, SPF, DMARC, and DKIM mandatory?
+- What measures will they use to protect against phishing and spoofing?
+Are DNSSEC, DMARC, SPF, and DKIM mandatory?

 The threat landscape for financial institutions is evolving at breakneck speed because of AI-powered hacking tools and strategies.
 While individual standards can and will change, the most important thing is to embrace best practices that are adaptable, resilient, and hardened against real-world threats.

-Leave Nothing up To Chance
+Leave Nothing To Chance

 fTLD already serves two client banks headquartered in India, with another in neighboring Bhutan.